nihelkb/Parking-Jam/README.md

 ### Load and save ###

 The game can be saved and loaded from a file.
 The file is a txt file that contains the state of the game when it was saved.
-In this file you will find the positions of the cars, the level score, the global score and the stack of the moves
+In this file you will find the level name and its dimension, the positions of the cars, the level number, the level score, the global score and the stack of the moves.

 ## Authors ##